 Problems can arise because of “subcontractors doing shoddy work, or a lack of coordination between different subcontractors,” sometimes when workers complete tasks out of order, he adds.

-For instance, if workers install the roof before others complete the flue pipes, sewer vents or exhaust vents, a builder needs to determine how to install the flashing and shingles around these components.
+For instance, if workers install the roof before others complete the flue pipes, sewer vents, or exhaust vents, then a builder needs to determine how to install the flashing and shingles around these components.